Amanullah Khan: Administrative and political reforms

-Education and Literature
+Education and literature

 Amanullah enjoyed early popularity within Afghanistan and he used his influence to modernise the country.
 Amanullah created new more cosmopolitan schools for both boys and girls in the regions and overturned centuries-old traditions such as strict dress codes for women.
 Various educational facilities, such as the Telegraph School, the Arabic Learning Academy or Daruloloom, Mastoorat School, Rashidya School in Jalalabad, Kandahar, and Mazar-e-sharif, Qataghan School, and the Academy of Basic Medical Sciences, as well as more than 320 schools, were established across all provinces.
 These schools initially had Indian instructors who were then replaced by French teachers.
 Primary education became obligatory, and literacy courses were developed to foster and improve reading abilities.
 Later, courses for teaching religious subjects and modern sciences were developed, with Amanullah Khan himself teaching some of them.

 Despite Dari being the official language, the Pashto language was promoted as an important aspect of Afghan identity by Amanullah Khan.
 By the 1930s, a campaign had begun with the intention of making Pashto the Afghan government's official language.
 Pashto was declared an official language in 1936, and this was reaffirmed in 1964.

-Cultural Reforms
+Cultural reforms

 Amanullah's wife, Queen Soraya Tarzi played a significant role regarding his policy towards women.
 This rapid modernisation created a backlash and a reactionary uprising known as the Khost rebellion which was suppressed in 1925.
 Amanullah met with many followers of the Baháʼí Faith in India and Europe, from where he brought back books that are still to be found in the Kabul Library.
 This association later served as one of the accusations against him when he was overthrown.

 The failure of Amanullah Khan's reforms, like that of any other major political phenomena, was the result of a complex set of internal and external variables, some of which were objective in origin and others of which were linked to secret service organisations operating outside the country's borders.
 On the one hand, objective reasons arose from existing tensions between the changes being implemented and the interests of society's ruling class.
 At the time, Afghanistan's foreign policy was primarily concerned with the rivalry between the Soviet Union and the United Kingdom, the so-called Great Game.
 Each attempted to gain influence in Afghanistan and foil attempts by the other power to gain influence in the region.
 This effect was inconsistent, but generally favourable for Afghanistan; Amanullah established a limited Afghan Air Force consisting of donated Soviet planes.

+Amanullah's government also accepted a close relationship with Turkestan.
+This included leaders like the King of Bukhara (Amir Seyyid Alem), to whom he provided military assistance.
+Amanullah's government also established a relationship with Enver Pasha.
+This relationship angered the Soviet Union despite both of the former mentioned subjects being defeated.